google/crubit/features/README.md

 `--//rs_bindings_from_cc/bazel_support:globally_enabled_features`

-accepts a comma-separated list of unstable internal feature names (like `supported`, `non_extern_c_functions`, `experimental`, or the special alias `all`) and overrides the baseline feature set for all targets for the duration of the build.
+accepts a comma-separated list of unstable internal feature names (like `supported`, `experimental`, or the special alias `all`) and overrides the baseline feature set for all targets for the duration of the build.
 The flag's default value is the empty list.

 ## Features